adamserafini/ni-recommend/README.md

 case where the querying user has no preferences; in this case the most popular movies are recommended.

-## TODO
+## Todo

-Here's a few things I would look at if this were real / going into production:
+Here are a few things I would look at if this were real and going into production:

 * Better error reporting.
 For example, at the moment we just tell the user the PREFERENCE_DATA is in the wrong schema and don't tell the user how it might be fixed.
-* Better handling of degenerate cases - ie. no data available?
-In that case we should recommend some sensible defaults.
-This would also permit us to be less strict about the input.
+* Better handling of degenerate cases - in particular the case where no data is available.
+In that case we should recommend some sensible defaults or tell the user there isn't enough data to make recommendations.
-* The ItemRecommender is written for simplicity of understanding for the reader, not for performance.
+* The ItemRecommender is written for simplicity and understanding of the reader, not for performance.
 For example: looping through the user preferences twice (once for item popularity, once for similarity).
 On a dataset of this size, it's fine, on a larger data set, it would not be.
+* The algorithm matches intuitive expectations for toy examples and makes good actual predictions on the given data set (for example, recommending the movie Apocalypse Now to fans of A Clockwork Orange.
+However, a data scientist would probably want to ensure and test that the recommendations are predictive of user preferences on a more rigourous statistical basis.